tezedge/tezedge/delegates/mainnet/README.md

    ...
    ```

-   _Note1: Now TezEdge node is running._
+   _Note1: Now the TezEdge node is running._

-   _Note2: Recommended to run node with nohup_
+   _Note2: It is recommended to run node with nohup_

    ```
    LD_LIBRARY_PATH=./tezos/sys/lib_tezos/artifacts nohup ./target/release/light-node \